Home » Original Equipment Manufacturer (OEM):Introduction, Pros & Cons

 What is OEM?
-The abbreviation “OEM” stands for original equipment manufacturer.
-The OEM definition can be misleading, as an OEM manufacturing does produce the components but they are created based on the design specifications produced by the original company.
+The abbreviation “OEM??? stands for original equipment manufacturer.
+The OEM definition can be misleading, as an OEM manufacturing does produce the product or components but they are created based on the design specifications produced by the original company.
 The part an OEM manufacturing firm plays is purely the manufacturing aspect, and allows both companies to benefit from each other’s strengths.
 It can be one kind of possible solution in the procurement or sourcing process, respectively.

-The first main advantage you receive when going down the OEM manufacturing route is you generally receive cost effective products.
-You effectively benefit from the economies of scale as the supplier will be creating bulk amounts of goods to sell to you and is similar form to others.
+The first main advantage you receive when going down the OEM manufacturing route is that you generally receive cost effective products.
+You effectively benefit from the economies of scale as the supplier will be creating bulk amounts of goods to sell to you and that are similar to others.
 Furthermore, in OEM manufacturing, you often receive high quality goods, as they are tested according to the strict specialized manufacturer’s testing standards.
 Third party consulting companies can help you to find suitable OEM manufacture companies.

 You also get to benefit from the specialized technology that OEMs provide.
 For example, a car manufacturer such as Ford or VW may use specialized components of another company within their cars that they themselves do not have the technology or expertise to create.
 Also, you keep all trademarks and intellectual property rights associated with your design and products.
 Since your company is designing the components to be made, all associated rights belong to you.